ESRI Collector for ArcGIS on Mesa 3 or Mesa 2 with Windows

 Note: This information is provided as a reference and does not imply that Juniper Systems will provide full support for the use of any specific third-party hardware or software with a Juniper Systems product.

-Note: As of 31 December 2021, the ESRI Collector software is deprecated for the Android and iOS platforms.
+Note: As of 31 December 2021, the ESRI Collector for ArcGIS software is deprecated for the Android and iOS platforms.
 For more information, see the Deprecation Notice for Explorer, Collector, and Tracker.
 The Windows versions of Collector and Explorer will be supported for the foreseeable future but there are no additional enhancements planned for the Windows apps.

 With the ESRI Collector for ArcGIS (Classic) for Windows software, it can be difficult to get the default “Integrated receiver” option in the settings to provide an accurate position.
 This setting uses the Location Services of Windows, which often fall back to giving a 400 ft accuracy from Wi-Fi instead of from GPS.
 For related information, see OS Location Services vs. Direct Connection to a GPS Receiver.